manoj228/WeatherApplication/README.md

 <br/><br/>
 # Features of the application
 * User can get weather status of the city in world.
-* All the information about weather can be accessed by weather API.
+* All the information about weather was stored as "key : values" pairs in weather API.
-*
+* It was accessed by an application using JSON part.